Critical period hypothesis: Second-language acquisition

-The theory has often been extended to a critical period for second-language acquisition (SLA), although this is much less widely accepted.
+The theory has often been extended to a critical period for second-language acquisition (SLA).
 David Singleton states that in learning a second language, "younger = better in the long run", but points out that there are many exceptions, noting that five percent of adult bilinguals master a second language even though they begin learning it when they are well into adulthood—long after any critical period has presumably come to a close.
 Jane H. Hill posited that much research into SLA has focused on monolingual communities, whereas multilingual communities are more of a global norm, and this impacts the standard of competence that the SLA speaker is judged by.

 While the window for learning a second language never completely closes, certain linguistic aspects appear to be more affected by the age of the learner than others.
 For example, adult second-language learners nearly always retain an immediately identifiable foreign accent, including some who display perfect grammar.
 A possible explanation for why this foreign accent remains is that pronunciation, or phonology, is susceptible to the critical period.
 The pronunciation of speech sounds relies on neuromuscular function.
 Adults learning a new language are unlikely to attain a convincing native accent since they are past the prime age of learning new neuromuscular functions, and therefore pronunciations.
 Writers have suggested a younger critical age for learning phonology than for morphemes and syntax.
 Singleton & Lengyel (1995) reports that there is no critical period for learning vocabulary in a second language because vocabulary is learned consciously using declarative memory.
 The attrition of procedural memory with age results in the increased use of declarative memory to learn new languages, which is an entirely different process from L1 (first language) learning.
 The plasticity of procedural memory is argued to decline after the age of 5.
 The attrition of procedural memory plasticity inhibits the ability of an L2 user to speak their second language automatically.
 It can still take conscious effort even if they are exposed to the second language as early as age 3.
 This effort is observed by measuring brain activity.
 L2-users that are exposed to their second language at an early age and are everyday users show lower levels of brain activity when using their L1 than when using their L2.
 This suggests that additional resources are recruited when speaking their L2 and it is therefore a more strenuous process.